 Got a referral but there’s no local funding?

 It is likely that your referral to a homeopathic hospital or clinic will be funded by your PCT in England or LHB in Scotland, Wales and Northern Ireland.
 However some GPs might not know about the funding arrangements for NHS homeopathy, in which case the homeopathic hospital where the referral is being requested can usually advise.

 There are some PCTs/LHBs that restrict access to homeopathic treatment and who will only fund GPs to refer patients in exceptional cases.
 If this is the case where you live, your referral will go to a panel of doctors and managers who will decide whether your treatment can be funded.
 The PCT/LHB must ensure that your request is considered on its individual merits.

 If funding for homeopathy is refused

 If you still cannot get the initial referral from your GP or specialist, of if you have the referral but the funding is refused, you may like to make a formal complaint.
 If you live in England and want to take your case further, contact the Patient Advice and Liaison Service (PALS).
-To find your nearest PALS contact, telephone NHS Direct on 0845 4647 or visit http://www.pals.nhs.uk/.
+Visit this website to find your nearest PALS service or telephone NHS Direct on 0845 4647.